jondgoodwin/progling/content/post/reference-lifecycle.md

 #### Explicit Single-owner Death ####

 The single-owner region has a special power:
-It desired, the program may decide when the object dies.
+If desired, the program may decide when the object dies.
 This is done by allowing the program to invoke the `drop` method on its only reference.
 With any other region, this is not allowed.

-This capability also means that parameters may be passed to the drop method and values may be returned.
-These parameters are passed to the finalizer, which also then responsible for returning any expected value.
-Like other methods, `final` may be overloaded.
+Implicit finalization passes no parameters and returns no values.
-Note that implicit finalization will pass no parameters and return no values.
+However, explicit finalization uses method overloading (on `final`) to allow parameters to be passed to the drop method and values (or an exception) to be returned.
+These parameters are passed to the finalizer, which is also then responsible for returning any expected value.

 #### Arena Deaths ####